Panther chameleon: In captivity

+This species is highly sought after for the international pet trade due to its coloration, large size, and readiness to breed in captivity.
 Panther chameleons are occasionally kept as pets due to their striking coloration.
 While they are easier to care for than many other species of chameleon, panther chameleons are generally considered challenging to keep in captivity.
 Wild panther chameleons are a short lived species; few animals survive beyond a year of age in the wild.
-Captive animals may live longer than their wild counterparts; with good care females can live up to 3 years and males can live 5-7 years.
+Captive animals may live longer than their wild counterparts; with good care females can live up to 3 years and males can live 5–7 years.
+It was found in a recent study that the amount of UVB available to the females in captivity affects their reproductive success.
+As such, the more UVB the higher her reproductive success.